IR Management

 FRD Files

 Frequency response data files (commonly exported by REW, VituixCAD, or provided by manufacturers).
+These files do not contain an impulse response directly—LinFIR reconstructs one via the FRD to IR Converter window (see dedicated section below).

 Format: